yohasebe/ruby-spacy/README.md

 ## Installation of prerequisites

-Make sure that the `enable-shared` option is enabled in your Python installation.
+**IMPORTANT**: Make sure that the `enable-shared` option is enabled in your Python installation.
 You can use [pyenv](https://github.com/pyenv/pyenv) to install any version of Python you like.
 Install Python 3.10.6, for instance, using pyenv with `enable-shared` as follows:

 ```shell
 $ env CONFIGURE_OPTS="--enable-shared" pyenv install 3.10.6